juanclopgar97/python_sharp/README.md

 ## Introduction

-python# (python sharp) module was created with the intention of adding EOP (event oriented programing) into python in the most native feeling, easy sintax way possible.
+python# (python sharp) module was created with the intention of adding EOP (event oriented programing) and some other features like static properties into python in the most native feeling, easy sintax way possible.

 This module was thought to accomplish EOP with 2 objetives in mind:

-1. functionalities (like events) should looks and feel like a native python feature.
+1. Features should looks and feel like a native python feature.
 2. Implementation should be based in another famous EOP language to decrease learning curve and improve user experience.

-Events are just another possible way to declare a class member like: fields/attributes, properties and methods, python already have a way to define a property with **@property**:
+Events are just another possible way to declare a class member like: fields/attributes, properties and methods, python already have a way to define a property with **@property**, this helps to define objective number 1, events should be implemented with **@event** sintax to be consistent with python.:

 ```python #5
 class Person: